 s

-How to implement: Create a sign-up sheet of tasks.
-Promote through newsletters and partner with community members who need a hand.
+How to run it: Create a sign-up sheet of tasks.
+Promote through newsletters, social media, and local community groups to find people who could use an extra hand.

 s